kouddy/wisedata-client/README.md

 ## Capabilities
 * Use SQL to transform Pandas dataframes
-* Coming soon: Use English to visualize Pandas dataframes
+* Use English to visualize Pandas dataframes (beta)

 ## Limitations
 * May occasionally generate incorrect results